jfhovinne/bpsh/README.md

 commands from within a [builder](https://buildpacks.io/docs/concepts/components/builder/) container to build or rebase images.

-It does not rely on the [Pack CLI](https://buildpacks.io/docs/tools/pack/).
+It does not rely on the [Pack CLI](https://buildpacks.io/docs/tools/pack/) nor Docker.

 ## Requirements